 - To apply knowledge and understanding of area to a real-world context.

-- To revise and consolidate the concept of area.
+- To review the concept of area.

 Preparing for Learning

 Prior to commencing the unit, create a measurement display in your classroom.
 Display teaching resources in the classroom that will stimulate the students’ interest and assist in their learning.
 For examples of teaching resources to display in your classroom, browse the Area collection on the Teach Starter website.

 Some of the resources which accompany this unit plan will need to be prepared prior to teaching.
 For this reason, it is advised that teachers browse through all lessons before commencing the unit.